scie-nz/walden/README.md

 Check the [Trino](https://trino.io/docs/current/connector.html) and [Superset](https://superset.apache.org/docs/connecting-to-databases/installing-database-drivers) docs for any additional information on configuring particular database types.

 ![Screenshot of Superset UI showing external PostGIS data via Trino](superset-external.png)

+### Adding external data sources via Superset

+Instead of connecting an external database via Trino and then adding the Trino schema to Superset, the external database may instead be connected to Superset directly.

+This means the data will only be accessible via the Superset UI, and will not be accessible via Trino.

+Follow the above steps for logging into the Superset UI and adding a new Database entry, except this time you should pick the type of database that you are adding, instead of Trino.
+The steps are otherwise similar.
+If your datatype isn't listed, you may need to build a custom `walden-superset` Docker image that installs the required python module(s).

+Check the [Superset docs](https://superset.apache.org/docs/connecting-to-databases/installing-database-drivers) for any additional information on configuring particular database types.

 ### Building images using Kaniko